matrixorigin/matrixone/docs/en/MatrixOne/Contribution-Guide/make-your-first-contribution.md

 ```
 git push origin main:NEW_BRANCH
 ```
 `NEW_BRANCH` is the name of new branch you created and push to.
-Also you can replace it with other name you want.
+Also, you can replace it with another name you want.

 ### **Step 7 Create a pull request**
 Having pushed your changes, you can visit your folk at `https://github.com/$user/matrixone`, and click the **Compare & Pull Request** button to create a pull request in `NEW_BRANCH` for your modification to the MatrixOne repository.